amoghsharma24/amoghsharma24/README.md

 ## 🛠️ Professional Profile

-I am a **Sessional Academic** at RMIT and a **Technical Lead** focused on shipping high-performance AI systems.
+I am a **Sessional Academic** at RMIT focused on shipping high-performance AI systems.
 My work centers on the intersection of privacy-first LLM architectures, hardware-constrained edge computing, and clean backend systems.

 - **Technical Lead** for clinical AI partnerships with **Northern Health** (On-device LLMs & Edge CV).
 - **Sessional Academic** mentoring 120+ students in System Architecture and Data Structures.